So, this is my 162nd post.

 How much do you need to read until you find your writing voice?

 I’m an avid reader.
 I read anything and everything.
-Sometimes, I feel like maybe because I got into reading too late (the early 20s).
+Sometimes, I feel like maybe I got into reading too late (in my early 20s).

-I guess you’ll be a little better than those who don’t read at all, but how much it’ll help you find your writing voice, I’m yet to experience it myself.
+I guess you’ll be a little better than those who don’t read at all, but I’m yet to experience how much it’ll help you find your writing voice.

 “Experiment with different styles”

-I wrote lots of listicles, inspirational (I hope) pieces or step-by-step guide, etc.
+I wrote lots of listicles, inspirational (I hope) pieces, step-by-step guides, etc.

-I’m sure all the experiments will help us with our quest for a unique writing voice.
+I’m sure all the experiments will help us in our quest for a unique writing voice.

 There’s nothing new under the sun.
 Everything I talk about in my blogs is written by many bloggers.